 Scott says the assistance provided some relief to their financial stress, allowing them to focus solely on Sofia’s health.
-“They reimburse us for our flights, hotels and cabs.
+“They reimburse us for our flights, hotels and car rentals.
 We would have tried to find a way to make things work… but there’s nothing out there like Lazarex.
 A reliable planned reimbursement resource, Lazarex is a necessary piece of the clinical trial environment.
-They connect patients with clinical trials… and they enable us to keep Sofia in the trial.”
+They connect patients with clinical trials… and they enabled us to keep Sofia in the trial for the long term.”

-Today, after three brain cancer surgeries, and countless treatments, the clinical trial she is currently in is working.
-Doctor say Sofia shows no sign of cancer – and it’s been that way for more than 2 years – a milestone she’s never hit in her life.
-Now, because of COVID19, Scott says all travel is halted, instead the hospital is sending Sofia’s medication and allowing them to do routine labs closer to home.
+Today, after four brain cancer surgeries, and countless treatments, the clinical trial she is currently in is working.
+Doctors say Sofia shows no sign of cancer – and it’s been that way for more than 2 years – a milestone she’s never hit in her life.
+Now, because of COVID-19, Scott says all travel is halted, instead the hospital is sending Sofia’s medication and allowing them to do routine labs closer to home.

 Just recently, they have worked with their local medical team at University of Michigan in Ann Arbor, MI, and with the approval from the FDA and the drug company that provides Sofia’s trial medication, they’re able to receive the medication locally going forward.
 This also means that Michigan kids with Sofia’s type of cancer will now have access to this same medication locally at U of M, Ann Arbor.
 “More kids will have access to ground-breaking treatment.
 Especially as Lazarex steps in to help them get there.”